Health effects of alcohol: Depression

-Teenage Alcohol Abuse
+Teenage alcohol abuse

-While, most teens understand the negative impacts of drinking a lot of alcohol in one sitting, many believe that consuming some alcohol will not be that risky of a behavior.
-However, teens who drink alcohol on average consume more alcohol in one sitting than most adults, and nearly half of all teens who consumed some amount of alcohol in the past 30 days, had done so in excess.
+While most teens understand the negative impacts of drinking a lot of alcohol in one sitting, many believe that consuming some alcohol will not be that risky of a behavior.
+However, teens who drink alcohol on average consume more alcohol in one sitting than most adults, and nearly half of all teens who consumed some amount of alcohol in the past 30 days had done so in excess.
 Not only are teen drinkers more likely to get drunk, but the effects of drunkenness are worse.
 The temporarily impaired judgment can lead to permanent consequences such as serious and crippling injury to oneself or others, unplanned pregnancy, or alcoholism later in life.
-Even if one were to avoid terrible events, they will still suffer irreversible damage to brain development and be far more likely to abuse other substances in the future.
+Even if they were to avoid terrible events, they will still suffer irreversible damage to brain development and be far more likely to abuse other substances in the future.

+Benefits of quitting alcohol

+The health benefits of quitting alcohol consumption are numerous and can significantly improve both physical and mental well-being.
+While the long-term effects of alcohol consumption are known to be detrimental, capable of damaging nearly every organ and system in the body and increasing the risk of chronic diseases like alcoholic liver disease, various cardiovascular diseases, and multiple types of cancer, ceasing alcohol intake allows the body to begin a process of recovery and can mitigate many of these risks.
+The World Health Organization (WHO) emphasizes that no level of alcohol consumption is without health risks, highlighting the importance of cessation or reduction for health improvement.

+These positive changes often manifest relatively quickly after stopping drinking and continue to develop over weeks, months, and years.
+Physiologically, benefits include improved sleep quality, enhanced liver function and potential reversal of early-stage liver damage, better cardiovascular health markers such as lowered blood pressure, improved immune system function, and, in overweight individuals, a reduction in body fat.
+Psychologically and mentally, individuals often report increased mental clarity, reduced anxiety, more stable mood, and enhanced cognitive function.
+Additionally, quitting alcohol can lead to significant financial savings and the opportunity to rediscover personal interests and improve productivity.